Syncplay/syncplay/README.md

 ### Known issues
 1. Changing your system time while Syncplay is running confuses the sync.
 PROTIP: Don't do it.
-2. Syncplay cannot properly handle a seek that is within 8 seconds of the current position.
+2. Syncplay cannot properly handle a seek that is within 1 second of the current position.
 PROTIP: Don't do it.